Barbell Hip Thrust

 Avoid hyperextending your lower back at the top.

-Common Barbell Hip Thrust mistakes
+What are common Barbell Hip Thrust mistakes to avoid?

 Pushing through toes instead of heels.